prashanthpx/gobyexamples/Pointers/PointersGuide.md

     // i = t  // ❌ T doesn't satisfy (missing PointerMethod)
 }
 ```

+> See also
+> - Channels as references and when (rarely) to use `*chan`: channels/ChannelsGuide.md#13-channels-as-reference-types-and-when-to-use-chan

 ### **When to Use Pointer Receivers**
 ```go